 What is the effect of a Washington statute providing that the Department of Corrections is not authorized to supervise certain offenders who are sentenced to a term of community custody, community placement, or community supervision on supervision cases under the compact.

 While the Washington law clearly provides that the DOC is not authorized to supervise any offender “sentenced to a term of community custody, community placement, or community supervision or any probationer unless the offender or probationer is one for whom supervision is required (under this act),” no provision of the statute prohibits a sentencing Court from imposing upon an offender reporting requirements directly to the Court in lieu of the DOC.

 This is attributable to a Constitutional concern on the part of the legislature about the ‘separation of powers’ among the executive, legislative and judicial branches of government.
 However, this discrepancy could result in anomalous cases in which a Court in Washington orders some type of ‘reporting’ to the Court or completion of some behavioral modification or treatment program and that the results are to be submitted directly to the Court rather than the Washington DOC.

 Should this occur, such a case would qualify as being ‘supervised’ under the terms of the compact and the rules notwithstanding the fact that the Washington law does not permit the DOC to supervise the offender.
-See ICAOS Rule 1.101 “Supervision,” also ICAOS Advisory Opinion 3-2005, 9-2004, and 8-2004.
+See ICAOS Rule 1.101 “Supervision,” and ICAOS Advisory Opinion 9-2004.

 Whether a California statute effective in 2010 which classifies certain eligible California offenders as not subject to active supervision or revocation of parole has the effect of removing such offenders from the jurisdiction of the ICAOS.